dpgaspar/Flask-AppBuilder/docs/security.rst

 - can edit on MyModelView
 - can delete on MyModelView
 - can download on MyModelView

+In case your developing a backend REST API subclassing ``ModelRestApi`` and create a class named ``MyApi``:

+- can get on MyApi
+- can put on MyApi
+- can post on MyApi
+- can delete on MyApi
+- can info on MyApi

 If you extend your view with some exposed method via the @expose decorator and you want to protect it use the @has_access decorator::